ssec-jhu/evolver-ng/README.md

 ### Config file

-Configuration of the eVolver system including provisioned hardware and experiments can be expressed in a single yaml file, for example:
+Configuration of the eVolver system including provisioned hardware and experiments must be expressed in a single yaml.

+By default the config file is named `evolver.yml` and is stored in the project root directory file.
+This filename and path is determined by [`evolver.settings.AppSettings.CONFIG_FILE`](https://github.com/ssec-jhu/evolver-ng/blob/main/evolver/settings.py) and can be customized.

+for example:

 ```yaml
 enable_react: true  # run the experiment controllers